Norwich City land Brazil youth international Bruno Alves in Cruzeiro loan deal

 Share

-The official announcement from Norwich City confirms the essentials: Alves is 20, arrives from Cruzeiro, and is a centre-back with international pedigree at youth level.
-His profile also matches a recruitment lane Norwich have often needed to explore: younger defenders who can develop, compete, and potentially create future value.
+Alves is 20, arrives from Cruzeiro and joins as a centre-back with Brazil youth international pedigree.
+His profile also matches a recruitment lane Norwich have often needed to explore: younger defenders who can develop, compete and potentially create future value.

-The left-sided centre-back market is difficult, especially for clubs trying to balance budget, upside, and readiness.
+The centre-back market is difficult, especially for clubs trying to balance budget, upside and readiness.
 Alves gives Norwich a chance to test a player formed at Cruzeiro and recognised by Brazil at youth level before deciding whether he is part of the longer-term plan.

-For context, read Norwich’s confirmation and Central da Toca’s Brazil Under-20 coverage.
-The immediate change is clear: Norwich have added defensive athleticism and upside while keeping risk contained for now.
+For context, Norwich’s confirmation and Brazilian coverage both point to the same immediate change: City have added defensive athleticism and upside while keeping risk contained for now.

 dave.sport